 Use this bathroom trick.

-I don’t see a lot of public restrooms while traveling, but I adopted this trick while in Italy: For about a euro, I scored an espresso.
+I don’t see a lot of public restrooms while traveling in European cities, but I adopted this trick while in Italy: For about a euro, I scored an espresso.
 And then I didn't feel guilty asking to use the restroom.
 Granted, one of those restrooms was literally a drain in a floor in a locked room behind a coffee bar!

 Chat with the concierge.

 Ask the concierge for help, and you might be surprised.
 A concierge can tell you traveling hacks and tips for your local area.
 I’ve had concierges suggest amazing itineraries and restaurants, and the concierge at a hotel in Lisbon even bubble wrapped my liqueur and olive oil for me and mailed my post cards free of charge.
 You never know until you ask!